 The Mathematics Study Room is staffed by undergraduate mathematics majors who are available to answer your questions.
 You can go to the study room to work on your homework, and then ask for help as needed.

-If you need additional help beyond office hours and the Mathematics Study Room, you can meet with a tutor.
+If you need additional help beyond office hours, you can meet with a tutor.
 This service is provided by the Bard Learning Commons.

 If you want to meet with the tutor assigned to this course, you can either go to the tutor's office hours, or email the tutor to set up an individual appointment, or both.